microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 cmake -Duse_prov_client:BOOL=ON -Duse_tpm_simulator:BOOL=OFF .
 ```

-To get a new registration and endoresment key, run the following:
+To get a new registration and endorsement key, run the following:

 ```PowerShell
 cd provisioning_client/tools/tpm_device_provision